baggepinnen/BasisFunctionExpansions.jl/README.md

 y = filt(ones(500)./500,[1],y)
 ```

-Now we're creating a two-dimensional basis function expansion using ten functions in each dimension (for a total of 10*10=100 parameters).
+Now we're creating a two-dimensional basis-function expansion using ten functions in each dimension (for a total of 10*10=100 parameters).
 ```julia
 Nv  = [10,10] # Number of basis functions along each dimension rbf = MultiUniformRBFE(v,Nv, normalize=true) # Approximate using radial basis functions with constant width (Not isotropic, but all functions have the same diagonal covariance matrix)